 If you are a busy adult who wants to advance or change your career, but you don’t have time for classes on campus, this program may be a great choice for you.

 First offered in 2012, the Health and Wellness Management curriculum teaches students about health issues, health and wellness information technologies, strategies for creating health behavior changes, and the considerations involved in creating successful health and wellness programs that enjoy support and engagement from employees and upper management alike.

 Courses are taught by diverse and distinguished faculty from across the University of Wisconsin System.
-Tuition for the 2015/16 academic year is a flat fee of $390 per credit whether you live in Wisconsin or out of state, and financial aid is available for students who qualify.
+Tuition is a flat fee of $390 per credit for Summer 2018 and $398 per credit for Fall 2018 whether you live in Wisconsin or out of state, and financial aid is available for students who qualify.